Princesseuh/erika.florist/src/content/wiki/linux/filepickertragedy/filepickertragedy.md

 - You can't create a new folder from the right click menu
 - It doesn't seem to remember its settings half the time so you need to press right click then "view hidden files" everytime
 - It cannot open URLs, this is especially annoying when wanting to set for instance, your Discord avatar using an URL.
-You have to download the file manually and stuff while Windows will just accept it (and download the picture to its temp folder)
+You have to download the file manually and stuff while Windows will just accept it (automatically downloading the picture to its temp folder)
 - The navigation buttons and the "url bar" are separated, this uses up a lot of space where they could be merged like they are on Windows.
 The file name could be at the bottom, like it is on other file saving dialogs, especially considering there's a lot of empty space there
-- Huge performance issues in large folders (which also lead to usability issues due to the cursor often jumping)
+- Huge performance issues in large folders (which also lead to usability issues due to the cursor often jumping around)
 - Weird behaviour when searching for files

 Anyway, I've already moved on from my griefs regarding the GNOME file picker.
 After all, I've been using it (suffering from it) for the past 10 years or so at this point.